 As part of the 2018 DP3 Update, 51 actions were consolidated into 23 new actions that combine descriptions of the actions.
 Adjustments and modifications to actions through consolidation resulted in renumbering and reclassification of actions and strategies.
-Please note, the numbers associated with the action in the 2017 CRS Progress Report do not correspond to the action numbers identified in Appendix A.

 Another part of the update involved the reprioritization of strategies and actions.
 The priority scores were adjusted to exclude values for 'Climate Action Plan overlap'.
 These adjustments resulted in a reduction in the number of low-priority actions and an increase in the number of medium- and high-priority actions for the 2018 plan.
 Priority scoring otherwise used the same measures (financial feasibility, political feasibility, impact, and public support, with individual values ranging from a low rating of '1' to a high rating of '3') as in the 2013 plan.
 The rating scale was adjusted accordingly, and subsequently, the new aggregate ratings are 5 to 7 for low priority, 8 to 9 for medium priority, and 10 to 12 for high priority.